cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Unblind(r, Z): Remove random scalar `r` from `Z`, yielding output `N`.
   - Finalize(x, N, info): Compute the OPRF output using input `x`, `N`, and domain separation tag `info`.
+  - SerializeScalar(s): Map a scalar `s` to a unique byte array `buf` of fixed length.
+  - DeserializeScalar(buf): Map a byte array `buf` to a scalar `s`, or fail if the input is not a valid byte representation of a scalar.
+  - SerializedElement: A serialized OPRF group element, a byte array of fixed length.
+  - SerializedScalar: A serialized OPRF scalar, a byte array of fixed length.

 - Cryptographic hash function:
   - Hash(m): Compute the cryptographic hash of input message `m`.
 The type of the